techidaily/site-ai-video-editing/source/_posts/new-in-2024-what-is-the-best-mp4-cutters-for-youtubers-on-mac.md

 ![mp4-cutter](https://images.wondershare.com/filmora/article-images/2022/05/mp4-cutter-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now, you can save your newly cut video file by clicking the ‘file’ button at the left corner of the Filmora software and selecting ‘save as’ from the options.
 The output window will appear, and you can choose the format and if you want to share directly to YouTube.
 Pick the option that meets your need, and you’re good to go.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kiW7sLvL65k?si=IHSeRFsYCrfqpn2o&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## More Free MP4 Cutter for YouTubers on Mac to Cut MP4 Videos